JvanKatwijk/terminal-DAB-xxx/README.md

 	Selecting "next" or "previous" channel is by using the "+" resp. the "-" key.
-	There are two options, a user defined list of - apparently - interesting channels can be passed as command line parameter.
+	If more than one channel is given as parameter, these channels are taken as channel list, and *next* and *previous* relate to this list.
-	If this list is given, the "next" and "previous" channel are taken from this list, otherwise, they will be taken from the channels in Band III.
+	Otherwise, *next* and *previous* relate to all channels in Band III

 -------------------------------------------------------------------------
 Supported devices